Family Tree

 Change to Edward VI's will

 Edward VI signed a change to his earlier will or 'devise' and nominated Lady Jane Grey as heir to the English throne.
-The change was orchestrated by the Duke of Northumberland and Sir John Gates.
-Lady Jane Grey had married the Duke's son Guilford Dudley a few months earlier and the will initially stated that Janes's male heirs would be next in line.
-This was altered when it was seen the Edward would die before she had children so that Jane herself could become Queen.
+The change was orchestrated by the John Dudley, duke of Northumberland and Sir John Gates.
+Lady Jane Grey had married the Duke's son Guilford Dudley a few months earlier and the will initially stated that Jane's male heirs would be next in line in inherit the Crown of England.
+This was altered when it was seen that Edward would die before Jane had any children so that Jane herself would become Queen.

 Jul 6